| | Error: "The database login failed. Failed to open the connection. Details: [Database Vendor Code: 17]" |

 - Select OK

-- Select OK on Test Connection Results screen
+- Select OK on the Test Connection Results screen

 - Select Close